Verasity Price Reaches $0.0004 on Major Exchanges (VRA)

 Proof of Stake

 hashing algorithm.
-Its launch date was May 18th, 2018.
+It was first traded on May 18th, 2018.
 Verasity’s total supply is 10,839,985,784 tokens and its circulating supply is 3,881,289,143 tokens.
-The official website for Verasity is www.verasity.io.
 Verasity’s official Twitter account is @verasitytech.
-The official message board for Verasity is medium.com/verasity.
+Verasity’s official message board is medium.com/verasity.
 The Reddit community for Verasity is /r/Verasity and the currency’s Github account can be viewed here.
+The official website for Verasity is www.verasity.io.

-Verasity can be purchased on the following cryptocurrency exchanges: HitBTC and ProBit Exchange.
-It is usually not possible to buy alternative cryptocurrencies such as Verasity directly using U.S. dollars.
-Investors seeking to acquire Verasity should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Verasity using one of the aforementioned exchanges.
+Verasity can be purchased on these cryptocurrency exchanges: HitBTC and ProBit Exchange.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Verasity directly using US dollars.
+Investors seeking to acquire Verasity should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Verasity using one of the aforementioned exchanges.

 Receive News & Updates for Verasity Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Verasity and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.